 By increasing endorphins, listening to music can help you cope with pain.

 Listening to sad music has its benefits too.

-If you are going through a tough time, listening to sad music is cathartic.
-(14)
+If you are going through a tough time, listening to sad music can be cathartic.

 Music Boosts Brain Chemicals

 One of the ways music affects mood is by stimulating the formation of certain brain chemicals.

 Listening to music increases the neurotransmitter dopamine.